 Best practices from successful hospitals

-Healthcare Benchmarks asked several of the most successful hospitals in the Institute for Healthcare Improvement collaborative group to share some of their best ideas for reducing cesarean rates:
+Several of the most successful hospitals in the Institute for Healthcare Improvement collaborative group share some of their best ideas for reducing cesarean rates:

 2. Houston Northwest Medical Center reduced its overall cesarean rate from 25% to 17% and its primary rate from about 16% to 10%, says Vicki Thomas, RNC, director of maternal/child nursing.
 The hospital implemented one-on-one nursing: During an eight-hour shift, each patient has one nurse, and each nurse has one patient.
 They also increased the number of times physicians attempt to turn breach babies manually instead of automatically going to a cesarean.
 Patients are encouraged to walk and sit in chairs instead of lying in bed.

 3. Mercy General Health Partners Special Delivery Birth Center in Muskegon, MI, reduced its overall cesarean rate from 21.2% to 14.5% and wants to cut it to 10% by next June, says Jan Kolkema, RN, childbirth education coordinator.
 Patients are encouraged to sit in the Jacuzzi in their rooms and to use physical therapy birthing balls that allow them to lean into a wall to get relief for back pain or sit and rock side-to-side to help the baby descend.
 Women are allowed to drink instead of getting intravenous fluids, and fetal monitoring is done intermittently so the women are free to move around.
 Nurses also use a maneuver for patients having difficulty pushing in which they tie knots in a towel or sheet, hold on to one end and have the patient hold on to the other while she pushes.